 Today you’re in for a treat – quite literally.
 This blog is about sweet treats, but not just any sweet treats or those 45p custard creams you can find in your local supermarket.
 We have embarked on a quest to find the best vegan desserts in Edinburgh.
 We’re talking cakes, delicious smoothies, chia puddings, bars and everything else you could imagine, but best of all they’re all vegan.

-Awarded UK’s Most Vegan-Friendly City in 2016 by Peta, we’re certain that Edinburgh is the right place to look for the best vegan goodness Scotland can offer.
+Awarded UK’s Second (damn it Norwich!)
+Vegan-Friendly City in 2019 by Nisbets, we’re certain that Edinburgh is the right place to look for the best vegan goodness Scotland can offer.
 Auld Reekie especially is home to over 20 vegan-friendly restaurants and each month a new one is added to the list.

 So gone are the days, when vegans were outsiders to the cake party and the waiter would hand you a banana when asking for a vegan dessert.
 Here is our fabulous list of go-to places for vegan desserts and treats in the capital.